agro1986/chatgpt-math-fails/README.md

 * When an exercise asks for a bunch of independent questions (such as "prove the statements a, b, and c"), I might ask the questions separately (such as "prove the statement a").
 * "HARD" label means that even after giving hints about what is wrong, the LLM still has difficulty revising its answer.
+* ChatGPT chats with images cannot be shared.
+For those chats, I will link to a document in this repo where I copy pasted the chat.

 ## Recommendations